A Quick Guide to the Project Management Office (PMO)

 PMO Responsibilities and Benefits

+The primary function of the PMO is to create PMO standards, processes, and templates with project teams.
 These resources act as a single source of project truth, ensuring consistency and quick project set-up.

-The PMO is often responsible for documenting lessons learned at the end of a project, adding to the existing knowledge pool.
+The PMO department is often responsible for documenting lessons learned at the end of a project, adding to the existing knowledge pool.

 In addition, the PMO will likely oversee: